-If you work from home as a professional transcriptionist, you know by now that we have two main types of transcription projects.
-We have verbatim and non-verbatim transcription.
+If you work from home as a professional transcriptionist, you know by now that there are two main types of transcription projects, verbatim and non-verbatim.

 Verbatim is where you type everything you hear (every word, every sound and every tone).
 Non-verbatim, on the other hand, you clean up the transcript.
-You remove false starts, stutters, repeated words etc.
+You remove false starts, stutters and repeated words.

 Projects associated with verbatim are market research projects, documentaries and court proceedings.
-With non-verbatim we have lectures, seminars, one on one interviews etc.
+With non-verbatim there are lectures, seminars and one on one interviews.

 So, which one should you choose?

 If you are new in the transcription industry, I would advise you to go with non-verbatim transcription.
 It is easier to do and less time-consuming, unlike verbatim where a lot of time and attention is required.